trueheart78/trueheart78.com/games.md

   1. Assassins Creed: Origins (PS4)
   1. Uncharted: The Lost Legacy (PS4) [8hr est]
   1. Sonic Mania (Switch) [7hr est]
+  1. Life is Strange: Before the Storm: Episode 2 (PS4)
+     - Wow.
+Just... wow.
+     - Did 3 playthroughs of episode 1, and loved each of them.
+     - Wasn't sure what to expect, but excited for episode 2.
   1. Darkside Detective (PC) [4hr est] - _probably going to wait for the Switch version_
 * 2016
   1. Assassin's Creed: Syndicate (PS4)